AcktarOfficial/PteroControl/README.md

 PteroControl is a bot designed to make administrating servers running on Pterodactyl more convenient by allowing admins to quickly run certain tasks directly from Discord:

 * Written in Javascript, CloudServer is faster and more stable.
-* All you need to do is generate and provide your client API token, as well as specify the panel URL.
-Just like that, you can now use PteroControl with your server(s) hosted on Pterodactyl

 * PteroControl can be used with any server on Pterodactyl, irregardless of whether it's on shared hosting or your own hosted panel

 PteroControl is still **under development** and we welcome contributions.